abuicke/tarot/qabalah/Qabalah.md

 Binah - The Causal Plane, The Great Mother, Shakti, Kali
 Chesed - Karma (as cause), Vishnu
 Geburah - Karma (as effect), Durga, Cosmic Order
-Tiphareth - The Mental Plane, Christ, Rama
+Tiphareth - The Mental Plane, Christ, Rama (as Maryada Purushottama)
-Netzach - The Astral Plane
+Netzach - The Astral Plane, Indra, Kama
 Hod - The Astral Plane
 Yesod - The Etheric Plane
 Malkuth - The Physical Plane